simonem/PhD_Thesis/research.md

 #### Evaluate

-After each prototype built, a formative evaluation followed.
-The intention was to keep the design process user-centered, to introduce new ideas into the design process, and to test prototypes in a laboratory setting before releasing them into field testing along the relevance cycle [@Hevner:2010gc].
+After each prototype was built, a formative evaluation followed.
+Frequent user testing allowed for maintaining a user-centered design perspective, to introduce new ideas into the process, and to test prototypes in a controlled setting before releasing them into field testing along the relevance cycle [@Hevner:2010gc].

-To this intent focus groups with crisis workers were performed.
+To this intent, focus groups with crisis workers were performed.
 Being the drills described in the *relevance cycle* arranged rarely due to the high organisational and financial efforts required; focus groups with workers were essential for fueling the design activity.
-Moreover, the meetings involved workers who have perviously attended physical simulations attended (Table X).
+Moreover, meetings often involved the same workers who have perviously attended the physical simulations (Table X).
 It was therefore possible to ground discussions into specific episodes previously observed during field studies.

-During focus groups low and high fidelity prototypes were presented.
+During focus groups low and high fidelity prototypes were evaluated.
 Low-fidelity prototypes acted as technology probes [@Hutchinson:2003il].
-Despite their evident usability issues, they were essential for us and for users to create new scenarios of use and identify technological and usage challenges.
+Despite their evident usability issues, they were essential to create new scenarios of use and identify technological and usage challenges.
+High-fidelity prototypes were usability tested [@Dumas:2009th], using a SUS scale [@jordan1996usability pag.189].

-Evaluations methods used were, focus groups and semi-structured interviews.

 ### The rigor cycle

-a process in which design plays a critical role in the development of theories, not just their evaluation

-*Theorise* refers to building conceptual models that explain how and why artifacts affected a certain environment.
-Finally *justify* requires gathering evidences that supports or refuse the theory.

-The design work contributed in defining new theories about how technology can support reflective learning.
-Those come as an output of combining the experience from the design of prototypes and results from their summative evaluations, with the knowledge developed during field studies.
-Theories developed aim at facilitating the work of designer in building technology tools to facilitate data collection during crisis management work (P3) and in turning context-data into learning contents (P6).

-##### Justify

-The design work was driven by the CSRL model described in Chapter X. Specific activities described in the model were selected and supported by the systems developed.
-After the developed was conclude, empirical data collected during prototypes’ summative evaluations were fed back to the model and used to validate its conceptual elements (P2).

-### Generalisation
+The design work was grounded in literature about computer supported reflective learning (Chapter X) and in sensing-based interaction (Chapter Y).
+While the former identified *what* activities and processes to trigger reflection where to be enhanced with technology; the latter provided guidelines on *how* to design user interfaces for the technologies created.

+Yet, as pointed out by Edelson [-@Edelson:2002kp], “design plays a critical role in the development of theories, not just their evaluation”.
+The work in this thesis contributed with knowledge useful for validating the CSRL model described in [@Krogstie:fo] (as in P2), in defining new theories about how technology can support reflective learning (P6) and in drafting design challenges to develop data capturing tools (P3).

-Generalising the results obtained aimed at understating how results from this PhD work could be transferred to other domains that might benefit from novel interaction techniques to support reflection.
-To accomplish this goal, I conducted research abroad, as guest researcher, at City London University and MIT.
+Those constructs came as output of an effort towards generalising the experience earned with the design and construction of prototypes, and knowledge that surfaced from field studies to other application domains.
+Research results were hence brought to domains that might benefit from the novel interaction techniques to support reflection developed in this research work.
+To accomplish this goal, I compared research results with other case studies in the MIRROR project and I conducted research abroad, as guest researcher, at City London University and MIT.
 During a total of twenty-six weeks time abroad, I joined projects run by the respective institutions doing design and prototypes construction work inspired by the results of this PhD (Figure X).

 \missingfigure{a photo of the prototypes developed during research abroad.}